Man sitting on bench with dog

 Raisman was also recognized for showing survivors how the unconditional love of a pet can be a vital part of the healing journey, which is closely aligned with the Purple Leash Project.

-Raising Awareness for Domestic Abuse Survivors & Their Pets Through Art
+Raising Awareness for Domestic Abuse Survivors & Their Pets Through The Power of Art

-Purina joined forces with renowned artist Kristen Visbal to design an inspiring sculpture depicting a domestic abuse survivor and her beloved dog taking a courageous first step together.
-The statue, titled Courageous Together, was unveiled in New York City and traveled around the country in 2024 to raise awareness of why pets are a crucial part of the conversation around domestic violence.
+Purina joined with renowned artist Kristen Visbal to design an inspiring sculpture depicting an abuse survivor and her beloved dog taking a courageous first step together.
+Actor Mariska Hargitay helped unveil the sculpture, entitled Courageous Together, in New York City.
+It toured the country in 2024 to raise awareness of why pets are a crucial part of the conversation around domestic violence.

 Kristen’s Inspiration